DerekLloydHansen/101-OS-Hardening-Lab/HardeningLab.md

 or VirtualBox shared folders to move files between your host and virtual machine.

-**TA Note: If you download it from Github, Microsoft Edge will flag this script as dangerous.
-You may have to click on the download and press keep.**
+**TA Note: If you download the scripts from Github, Microsoft Edge will flag this script as dangerous.
+You may have to click on the download and press keep to make it appear in your Downloads folder.**

 Open PowerShell as an administrator.
 This can be done by right clicking on the Windows icon in the bottom left corner and clicking *Windows